 Johnson Iron Works

-Built by Elias Johnson in 1853, the iron works was truly a family affair.
+Built by Elias Johnson in 1853, the iron works was a family affair.
 Johnson had cut his teeth building cast iron stoves, and later munitions used in the far off Mexican American War, for the well established Johnson, Cox & Fuller operating out of Troy, New York.
-By 1848, Johnson cashed out and with his golden parachute went into business with his son, Isaac Gail Johnson.
-The younger Johnson had prepared for this day his entire life, and graduated from the civil engineering program at
+In 1848, Johnson cashed out and went into business with his son, Isaac Gail Johnson.
+The younger Johnson had prepared for this day his entire life, having graduated from the civil engineering program at Rensselaer Polytechnic Institute that very year.

 1868 Map of Spuyten Duyvil showing Iron Works